vthiery/vscode-prettify-selected-json/vsc-extension-quickstart.md

 * set breakpoints in your code inside the sources to debug the extension

 ## Make changes
-* changes can be made via pull requests but should always stick to the original purpose of the extension
+* changes can be made via pull requests but should always stick to the original purpose of the extension.